 Founded in September 2011, Coldnoon (International Journal of Travel Writing & Travelling Cultures) is an international and interdisciplinary online and print journal and magazine.
-It publishes works that concern spaces, geographies, literary cultures, literary landscapes, architectures, modes of transport or travelling, issues of migration, languages, geopolitical affairs, travelling cultures or artifacts, and other related social or theoretical issues.
+It publishes writings on literary cultures, literary landscapes, architectures, modes of transport or travelling, issues of migration and immigration, evolutionary mechanisms, languages, geopolitical affairs, travelling cultures or artifacts, fashion, culinary cultures, and other related social or theoretical issues.

 Works published in Coldnoon are from a diversity of genres, including (but not confined to):